-Diane Watson is a PhD Candidate in the Cheriton School of Computer Science at the University of Waterloo.
-Her focus is on Gamification, in particular, how positive behaviours can be encouraged through games.
-She has been involved in the design of several games, including Reading Garden, a motivational game that encourages undergraduate students to participate in self-study activities such as reading the text book; and Vortex Mountain, an educational exergame that combines in-classroom learning with short bursts of exercise.
+Diane Watson was a Ph.D.
+Candidate in the Department of Computer Science at the University of Waterloo.
+Her focus is on gamification, in particular, how positive behaviours can be encouraged through games.
+She has been involved in the design of several games, including Reading Garden, an educational games that encourage students to participate in self-study activities such as reading the text book; and Vortex Mountain, an educational exergame that combines in-classroom learning with short bursts of exercise.
 She also does work using games to explore user experience with interactive technologies such as touch surfaces.

 Watson, D., Hancock, M., Mandryk, R.L.
 2013.
 Gamifying Behaviour the Leads to Learning.
 InGamification '13, 87-90.